Skip to main content

 1.Outline of business and supply chain

-Please visit the following webpages for more details about the Nissin Group.
+Please refer to the following webpages for more details about the Nissin Group.

 2. Our policies on slavery and human trafficking

-Please visit the following webpages for the full text of the Nissin Corporation Charter of Corporate Behavior:
+Please refer to the following webpages for the full text of the Nissin Group Human Rights Policy:

 3. Due Diligence processes for slavery and human trafficking

-The Nissin Group has a whistle-blowing facility (by telephone or email) to report any noncompliance.
-Whenever any noncompliance is found we convene a compliance committee, chaired by Nissin Corporation’s president, which reviews the situation and takes appropriate action to remedy it in accordance with our internal rules.
-In addition, we conduct an internal governance assessment of our domestic and overseas consolidated subsidiaries every year.
+The Nissin Group has a separate whistle-blowing contact point (by telephone, email or others) to report any noncompliance apart from the regular report line.
+If a compliance violation is identified, a Compliance Committee chaired by the President is convened and appropriate action is taken in accordance with internal regulations.
+In addition, we annually conduct an internal governance assessment of our domestic and overseas consolidated subsidiaries to confirm whether this mechanism and responses are being properly operated.

-The Nissin Group will continuously seek to improve our efforts towards the elimination of modern slavery and human trafficking and will disclose relevant information on our webpages or Sustainability reports.
+The Nissin Group will continuously seek to improve our efforts towards the elimination of modern slavery and human trafficking and will disclose relevant information on our webpages or Integrated reports.

 Masahiro Tsutsui